 You can request – either for yourself or for a household member – maintenance works that will improve the access and/or amenities of your property.
 These works are generally requested because the existing housing presents a health and/or safety risk for the household member with a disability.

 For us to determine the urgency of the request, we need supporting information from a health professional.
 For example, an occupational therapist or medical practitioner.
-This information must confirm the need for and urgency of the modifications, the type of modifications required and how they will be funded if the request is for Housing Choices South Australia to complete the work.
+This information must confirm the need for and urgency of the modifications, the type of modifications required and how the works will be funded if the request is for Housing Choices South Australia to complete the work.

 All modifications are assessed on a case-by-case basis.

-Important information relating to plumbing works
+Important information relating to gas plumbing works

-Gas compliance certificates need to be provided for any plumbing work.
+Gas compliance certificates need to be provided for any gas plumbing work.
 Only a licenced plumber may issue a compliance certificate.
 A compliance certificate is how a licensed plumber self-certifies that the plumbing work complies with all legislative requirements.

 Important information relating to electrical works